SagaLGIT/tech-bootcamp-ws/README.md

 - `npm install` - installing everything that is needed
 - `npm run dev` - starts the application

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-At this stage, it is only a title and two texts which will be your movies.
+At this stage, it is only a title and two texts which will be your movies on a red background.

 ### 0.4 Problems running the application?